 Capital Regulation and Tail Risk

-The paper studies risk mitigation associated with capital regulation, in a context when banks may choose tail risk assets.
-We show that this undermines the traditional result that higher capital reduces excess risk-taking driven by limited liability.
-Moreover, higher capital may have an unintended effect of enabling banks to take more tail risk without the fear of breaching minimal capital ratio in non-tail risky project realizations.
+The paper studies risk mitigation associated with capital regulation, in a context where banks may choose tail risk asserts.
+We show that this undermines the traditional result that high capital reduces excess risk-taking driven by limited liability.
+Moreover, higher capital may have an unintended effect of enabling banks to take more tail risk without the fear of breaching the minimal capital ratio in non-tail risky project realizations.
 The results are consistent with stylized facts about pre-crisis bank behavior, and suggest implications for the optimal design of capital regulation.

 Suggested Citation: Suggested Citation